 Ask yourself the question: What are the most important things you would like to figure out for yourself in your kitchen?

-I wanted to compile a list of resources to help my readers eat better during these difficult times.
+I wanted to note one of my favorite national resources to help my readers eat better during difficult times.

 One Of My Favorite National Resource:

 Eating healthy can be economical.
 The Environmental Working Group shares tips and tricks.

 Stay safe, stay healthy, and stay focused on your health.
 Start in your kitchen and turn on the light.
 All my best to you and yours.

 “In continuous health, healing and light, we heal through community support”